Virtual1/FCC_Python/README.md

 Each Repl.it Classroom lesson url will be added to the challenges.json file in the project root directory.

-### Adding a new challenge or fixing an existing one?
+### Adding a new challenge or fixing an existing one? (must be done in the python-coding-challenges repo)

 - Generating challenge ID:
   1. Open your terminal